kanaoka-laboratory/CryptAPISurvey_inAndroidApps/README.md

 ## Crypt API List

 This is a list of third-party cryptographic libraries that are frequently used in Android applications, as revealed by the analysis in this study.
-The libraries provided by Android and Java (java.security, javax.crypto, andro) are not included here.
+The libraries provided by Android and Java (java.security, javax.crypto, androidx.security.crypto) are not included here.

 As a result of our analysis and research, cryptographic libraries can be divided into three categories